AAFC-BICoE/rpmout/README.md

 rpmout
 ======

-rpmout is a utility for creating user facing rpm information written in Go.
+rpmout is a utility for extracting RPM packages and R packages that are installed on a Linux system.
+It is written in Go.

-It extracts the rpm tag info (using the rpm command) and produces an HTML list fragment (default), JSON, simple text, and LaTeX.
+It extracts the RPM tag info (using the rpm command) and optionally, R packages, and produces an HTML list fragment (default), JSON, simple text, and LaTeX.
-It can be restricted to the rpms that are implicated in a particular set of directories.
+It can be restricted to the RPMS that are implicated in a particular set of directories.

+The LaTeX version also creates a clickable index of all packages.

 My use is to produce a list of bioinformatics applications installed as RPMS on a Rocks cluster http://en.wikipedia.org/wiki/Rocks_Cluster_Distribution